Tiago-Goncalves98/CalcMIPS/README.md

 # CalcMIPS
 A basic calculator for MIPS that can be run in the MARS MIPS simulator.(ALL portuguese)

+Open the _calculadora.asm_ file in the MARS MIPS simulator and assemble to run.

 # What it can calculate

 * Basic addition/subtraction/multiplication/division;